 What we know of zeta potential is that when the forces of cations are stronger than anions, things stick together.
 If the heart is a target it’s a problem.

 The process of dumping these excess protein stores, along with dispersing other garbage in the body, is one of getting increased levels of anionic electrolytes into the body.
-One of the clinicians I work with is George Atkeson.
-He is a people tester.
-He likes to discover where people's balance lay.
-When individuals come in with elevated SC readings and altered pH levels, he often suggests trying a diet of acid fruit in the morning and shifting to no starch vegetables in the afternoon along with drinking a lot more water.
+Many of the clinicians we work with are people testers.
+This involves discovering where people’s balance lay.
+When individuals come in with elevated SC readings and altered pH levels, it is suggested by some to try a short term diet (a few days to no longer than 10 days) of acid fruit in the morning and shifting to no starch vegetables in the afternoon along with drinking a lot more water.
 (The acid fruit is simply that which tests acid on a pH meter but actually is very alkalizing due to high potassium content.
-No starch veggies means just that, no starch - low sugar.)
+No starch veggies means just that, no starch -